rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 >Following the Continental Controlled Substance Act of Y.T.M.P., O.N.A.N.D.E.A.'s hierarchy of analgesics/antipyretics/anxiolytics establishes drug- classes of Category-II through Category-VI, with C-II's (e.g. Dilaudid, Demerol) being judged the heaviest w/r/t dependence and possible abuse,

-If we allow a "/" in a acronym, the longest acronym is "N./O.N.A.N.C.A.A.":
+If we allow a "/" in a acronym, the longest becomes "N./O.N.A.N.C.A.A.":

 >Orin had exited his own substance-phase about the time he discovered sex, plus of course the N./O.N.A.N.C.A.A.-urine considerations, and he declined it, the cocaine, but